Kevinwochan/Fuzzer/writeup.md

 **Round Robin Scheduling**
 - Each mutator will generate increasingly complex payloads
 - The fuzzer uses a round robin scheme for generating payloads ensuring the simplest form of the malicious input is found
-- On average the round robin scheme will find vulnerabilities faster and allows an infinite set of payloads to be queued

 **Multiprocessing**
 - We began with understanding the principles of parallelism and distributing work given a known fixed total work (i.e. `sleep(0.1)` 100000 times) to validate the approach